candacelax/bias-in-vision-and-language/README.md

 Download the pretrained models for [ViLBERT](https://drive.google.com/drive/folders/1Re0L75uazH3Qrep_aRgtaVelDEz4HV9c) and [VisualBERT](https://drive.google.com/file/d/1QvivVfRsRF518OQSQNaN7aFk6eQ43vP_/view).
 Save each in the model's respective pretrained-models directory.

 ## Download data
-Every test has four directories (two targets, two attributes) that contain a get.sh script to download.
+The paths for images from Google Image Search are contained in `data/google-images`.
 To download all at once, run
 ```bash
    ./scripts/download_data.sh data/google-images
 ```

 ## Usage
+To run GWEAT/GSEAT tests, run:
 `./main.py --config CONFIG_FILEPATH`

+The config files are contained in `configs` are include tests of Conceptual Captions and Google Image data on pretrained ViLBERT and tests of COCO and Google Image data on pretrained VisualBERT.

 ## Feature Extraction
 If you want to run over custom images, you'll need to compute features.
 We use the same approach from each respective paper.